nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 2. Download the latest [idENTify.jar](https://github.com/AY2223S1-CS2103T-T17-4/tp/releases/tag/v1.3) from here.
 3. Copy the file to your preferred folder.
 4. Double-click the file to start the app.
-5. Refer to the Features below for the commands available.
+5. Refer to the Features below for the available commands.

 ## Features